CancerCompBioLab/EOCRCexposome/README.md

 #### 02_Methylation_Risk_score.R
 Making the MRS scores and association between early- and later-onset, permutation for MRS CpGs and patients, meta-analysis

-#### 03_Figure_1_and_SuplFigS3.R
+#### 03_Figure_1_and_SuplFigS4.R
-Script to make the Overview Figures presented in Figure 1 and supplementary Figure S3
+Script to make the Overview Figures presented in Figure 1 and supplementary Figure S4

 #### 04_Figures_MRS_eoCRC.R
-The heatmap, box plot, and forest plot as presented in Figure 2 and Figure 3a,b,c The violinplot for the permutation results as presented in Figure 3d and supplementary Figure S4
+The heatmap, box plot, and forest plot as presented in Figure 2 and Figure 3a,b,c The violinplot for the permutation results as presented in Figure 3f and supplementary Figure S6 The forestplots for the additional adjustments as presented in Figure 3d and 3e.

-#### 05_Figure_3_SBS1.R
+#### 05_Figure_5_SBS1.R
-Data management and download for the SBS1 analysis and the plots as presented in Figure 3e,f,g
+Data management and download for the SBS1 analysis and the plots as presented in Figure 5.

-#### 06_SEER_Pesticide_Fig4.R
+#### 06_SEER_Pesticide_Fig6.R
-Data management and download for the pesticide use data, the linear mixed models and the plots presented in Figure 4
+Data management and download for the pesticide use data, the linear mixed models and the plots presented in Figure 6

-#### 07_Obesity_measured_vs_MRS_FigS1.R
+#### 07_Score_validation_FS1_FS2.R
-Plots presented in Supplementary Figure S2
+Plots presented in Supplementary Figure S3 and S5